 Are you someone who considers buying organic produce?
 Is the quality and flavour of the food you eat, and feed your family, important to you?
 Are you concerned about animal welfare and climate change issues?
-If so this might be of interest.
+Let us introduce you to Drumanilra Dexter Beef.

 Drumanilra Organic Beef – Grass Fed, Single Estate Beef from our Family Farm